info@bostonislamicseminary.org

 Application Program

-When is the first day of the program?
+When is the first day of classes?

 The master’s program has been approved by the Massachusetts Board of Higher Education, and BIS has been granted the authority to grant the Master in Islamic Religious Leadership (MIRL) degree.